AGhoudi/web-warrior/README.md

-3.  **`.gitignore`**: This file tells git which files it should not track / not maintain a version history for.

 4.  **`.prettierrc`**: This is a configuration file for [Prettier](https://prettier.io/).
 Prettier is a tool to help keep the formatting of your code consistent.